Sunflower-Dolls/Vapoursynth-llvmexpr/docs/postfix.md

 The RPN engine is Turing-complete, allowing for arbitrary loops and conditional branching using labels and jumps.
 This enables complex iterative algorithms directly within an expression.

+> [!WARNING]
-**Warning:** With great power comes great responsibility.
+> With great power comes great responsibility.
 An infinite loop in your expression will cause the filter to hang indefinitely.

 #### **5.1.
 Labels**